cran-task-views/MissingData/MissingData.md

     data randomly, with taxonomic bias and with anatomical biases.
 -   *Environment*: `r pkg("AeRobiology")` imputes missing data in aerobiological datasets imported from aerobiological public databases.
+    `r pkg("QUALYPSO")` can handle missing data and provides unbiased estimates of climate change responses for incomplete ensembles of climate projections.
 -   *Causal inference*: Causal inference with interactive fixed-effect models is available in `r pkg("gsynth")`, with missing values handled by matrix completion, and in `r pkg("dosearch")`, via extension of do-calculus